 CD96 is a type I membrane protein which is a part of the immunoglobulin superfamily.
 CD96 functions as cell markers in immune-phynotyping and participates in antigen presentation.
 CD96 plays a role in the adhesive interactions of activated T and NK cells through the late phase of the immune response.

-CD96 Human Recombinant produced in Sf9 Baculovirus cells is a single, glycosylated polypeptide chain containing 490 amino acids (22-503a.a.) and having a molecular mass of 54.6kDa (Molecular size on SDS-PAGE will appear at approximately 70-100kDa).
+CD96 Human Recombinant produced in Sf9 Baculovirus cells is a single, glycosylated polypeptide chain containing 490 amino acids (22-503a.a.) and having a molecular mass of 54.6kDa.

-CD96 is expressed with a 8 amino acids His tag at C-Terminus and purified by proprietary chromatographic techniques.
+CD96 is expressed with an 8 amino acids His tag at C-Terminus and purified by proprietary chromatographic techniques.

 Sf9, Baculovirus cells.